Do pedestrians have the right-of-way in Connecticut?

 These are some of the most common situations in which a pedestrian might decide to cross the road.
 More generally, however, the law indicates that motorists should exercise caution and care in the vicinity of pedestrians.
 This means taking steps to avoid a pedestrian accident, which might include slowing down or sounding a warning horn.

 Of course, the details of every accident are unique and, as a result, state or local law might apply differently.
-As such, pedestrians who are injured in a car accident could benefit from learning their legal options.
+As such, pedestrians who are injured in a car accident could benefit from learning their legal options from a reputable personal injury attorney.

 Source: Connecticut General Statutes, Chapter 249, § 14-300, accessed June 5, 2014